-5.1 Internal Audit reports operationally to the PCC's Chief Finance Officer (S151 Officer).
-Functional reporting is to the Joint Audit and Standards Committee.

-- 5.2 On a day to day basis Internal Audit will report the outcomes of its work to the senior officer responsible for the area under review.
-Progress and performance of Internal Audit will be monitored by the PCC's Chief Finance Officer and the Chief Constable's Chief Finance Officer who are charged with ensuring each organisation has put in place effective arrangements for Internal Audit of the control environment and systems of internal control as required by professional standards. - 5.3 Internal Audit reports the outcomes of its work to the Joint Audit and Standards Committee on a quarterly basis.
+- 5.1 Internal Audit reports operationally to the Joint Chief Finance Officer (S151 Officer).
+Functional reporting is to the Joint Audit Committee. - 5.2 On a day to day basis Internal Audit will report the outcomes of its work to the senior officer responsible for the area under review.
+Progress and performance of Internal Audit will be monitored by the Joint Chief Finance Officer who is charged with ensuring each organisation has put in place effective arrangements for Internal Audit of the control environment and systems of internal control as required by professional standards. - 5.3 Internal Audit reports the outcomes of its work to the Joint Audit Committee on a quarterly basis.
 This includes as a minimum, a progress report summarising the outcomes of Internal Audit engagements as well as the performance of Internal Audit against the approved plan of work.
-Where audit activity has raised significant matters with regard to weaknesses in internal control, defined as audit reports providing either only 'limited/none' or 'partial' assurance or recommendations graded 'High', indicating significant risk exposure identified arising from a fundamental weakness in the system of internal control, reports will be escalated by the Chief Finance Officer to the board. - 5.4 On an annual basis, Internal Audit will prepare and present to the board and Joint Audit and Standards Committee, an annual report containing: - The overall opinion of the responsible Audit Manager - A summary of the work undertaken to support the opinion; and - A statement of conformance with the Public Sector Internal Audit Standards - 5.5 Should significant matters arise in relation to the work of Internal Audit; these will be escalated through the management hierarchy to the Commissioner, Chief Constable and/or to the Chair of the Joint Audit and Standards Committee as appropriate. - 5.6 Where major changes are required to the agreed audit plan or Internal Audit is required to divert resource to urgent non-planned work, this will be agreed with the PCC's Chief Finance Officer and reported to the board and Joint Audit and Standards Committee.
-All changes to approved audit plans will be reported to the next meeting of the Joint Audit and Standards Committee.
+Where audit activity has raised significant matters with regard to weaknesses in internal control, defined as audit reports providing either only 'limited/no' or 'partial' assurance or recommendations graded 'High', indicating significant risk exposure identified arising from a fundamental weakness in the system of internal control, reports will be escalated by the Joint Chief Finance Officer to the board. - 5.4 On an annual basis, Internal Audit will prepare and present to the board and Joint Audit Committee, an annual report containing: - The overall opinion of the responsible Group Audit Manager - A summary of the work undertaken to support the opinion; and - A statement of conformance with the Public Sector Internal Audit Standards - 5.5 Should significant matters arise in relation to the work of Internal Audit; these will be escalated through the management hierarchy to the Commissioner, Chief Constable and/or to the Chair of the Joint Audit Committee as appropriate. - 5.6 Where major changes are required to the agreed audit plan or Internal Audit is required to divert resource to urgent non-planned work, this will be agreed with the Joint Chief Finance Officer and reported to the board and Joint Audit Committee.
+All changes to approved audit plans will be reported to the next meeting of the Joint Audit Committee.